AndrewBavuels/MAD-Bicycles-through-Data-Pipelines/README.md

 ```
 python main.py --bicimad --lugar "mueso"
 ```
-As you can see, the word museo was misspelled (museo).
+As you can see, the word museo was misspelled (mueso).
 Despite the typo error, you will get related places from the keyword:

 | Place of interest  | BiciMAD address | Bikes available  |
 | ------------ | ------------ | ------------ |